h44z/gclogger/README.md

 Copyright (C) 2018 Christoph Haas, christoph.h@sprinternet.at

 This program comes with ABSOLUTELY NO WARRANTY.
-This is free software, and you are welcome to redistribute it under certain conditions.
-See the file COPYING for details.
+This is free software, and you are welcome to redistribute it.

 gclogger is a lightweight daemon for reporting your Geiger counter readings to various radiation monitoring websites.